 - To help create negative emissions, such as in combination with bioenergy (BECCS), direct air capture, or other technologies to remove CO2 from the atmosphere.

 Nearly all emissions scenarios use CCS in both these ways, and sometimes at a troubling scale.

 The following figure highlights this.

-CCS is used to help reduce emissions from fossil fuel use, which happens in additional to conventional mitigation, such as consuming less energy, deploying solar, or using electric vehicles, But, most scenarios are not able to get fossil emissions completely to zero, or find it too expensive, and end with ‘residual emissions’ (brown in the figure below).
+CCS is used to help reduce emissions from fossil fuel use, which happens in addition to conventional mitigation, such as consuming less energy, deploying solar, or using electric vehicles, But, most scenarios are not able to get fossil emissions completely to zero, or find it too expensive, and end with ‘residual emissions’ (brown in the figure above).